PacketFlow-Networking/PacketFlow/frontend/README.md

-# AINetUI Frontend
+# PacketFlow Frontend

 > Intelligent User Interface for real-time network analysis with AI-powered insights

 ##  Overview

-This is the frontend for AINetUI - a modern, explainable, real-time UI for network monitoring and AI-assisted analysis.
+This is the frontend for PacketFlow - a modern, explainable, real-time UI for network monitoring and AI-assisted analysis.
 Built with React, TypeScript, and Tailwind CSS for performance and developer experience.

 ##  Architecture